 A sure recipe for low self esteem is to constantly beat yourself for your failings.
 To raise your self-esteem, celebrate your strengths and achievements.
 It's easy to overlook our strengths when we are in a negative frame of mind.
 Also, we take for granted the things we find easy to do.
+Anything we find easy to do is a strength but we discount it precisely because it comes easy for us.
 Getting honest feedback also helps.

 Why do you think you have so few strengths worth celebrating?